A Guide to Starting a Career

 What qualifications do you need?

-Although you do not need a degree to have a career, qualifications can help you get a deeper knowledge of your industry and the information technology basics, such as the most recent tech developments.
+Although you do not need a degree to have a career (take a look at web design for example), qualifications can help you get a deeper knowledge of your industry and the information technology basics, such as the most recent tech developments.
 Not only this, but qualifications can also help you hone your practical skills in management and computer-based technology, which are important skills to have on your resume in order to get hired.
 From business management to administration, there is a wide selection of courses that can benefit IT professionals and people looking to start a career in IT.
 For instance, Southern Cross University’s project management courses online can be applied to a wide range of industries, including information technology.
 This course is beneficial to the IT, engineering, and construction industries because it gives you transferrable knowledge, such as how to run successful projects and how to budget efficiently.

 Why Choose a Role in IT?